aryatansh/LinuxDebugger/README.md

 # LinuxDebugger
-This is a linux debugger for c, c++ application created by finding Sy Brand blog.
+This is a linux debugger for c, c++ application created by using Sy Brand blog.
 This application is written in C++